Note: this feature is available with [email protected]

 Have you ever found yourself in a situation where you needed custom environment variables for different development stages of your app?
 Here is a one-line solution.

-Development has been much easier since the invention of the .env file.
-You can easily set your environment variables and values with the syntax ENV_VARIABLE=VALUE and boom!
+and boom!
 These variables got loaded as your environment variables, making it possible to get quick access to them:

-In case you are still wondering what all this means, well, you are probably new to the .env file.
+file.
 It’s actually a simple configuration text file that is used to define some variables you want to pass into your application’s environment.

 This file needs a something like a parser to make it work.
 The parser reads the variable definitions one-by-one and parses them to the environment.
-It uses the format ENV_VARIABLE=VALUE (in the case of Node.js: process.env[ENV_VARIABLE]=VALUE).
+It uses the format ENV_VARIABLE=VALUE (in the case of Node.js: process.env[ENV_VARIABLE]=VALUE

 Of course, this is not a built-in feature in Node.js.
 You have to engineer it with a popular module called dotenv.